nickwiecien/AZFunctions_Ingestion_Quickstart_v3_ADM/README.md

 # Generative AI Ingestion Functions - Quickstart

-### Contains new functionality for image analysis and variable document chunking with optional overlap, multi-modal ingestion (support for audio, video, and non-PDF file formats)
+### Contains new functionality for image analysis and variable document chunking with semantic or fixed-size chunks, multi-modal ingestion (support for audio, video, and non-PDF file formats)

 ## Project Overview